OlehSavchuk/OlehSavchuk.github.io/content/_index.md

       title: '📚 My Research'
       subtitle: ''
       text: |-
-        Use this area to speak to your mission.
-I'm a research scientist in the Moonshot team at DeepMind.
-I blog about machine learning, deep learning, and moonshots.

-        I apply a range of qualitative and quantitative methods to comprehensively investigate the role of science and technology in the economy.
+    I am a theoretical physicist grounded in numerical and statistical workflows.
+My work rotates around building complex theoretical model that are then implemented numerically as a part of statistical/bayesian analysis workflows that use various experimental data from high and low energy heavy-ion collision experiments.
+This creates an intersection of high energy and particles physics, many-body theory, quantum fields, software engineering and statistics.
+I am very proud to be able to work in such a dynamic and evolving field that bields upon the legacy of virtually whole previous discoveries.
+Additionaly, I am passionate about new techniques such as artificial intelligence, machine learning, quantum computing, robotics and automation.

-        Please reach out to collaborate 😃
+    If you wish to collaborate please feel free to reach out to me.

     design:
       columns: '1'
   - block: collection